No-code training: from design to maintenance

 https://openclassrooms.com/fr/

-• General training courses: These courses provide an introduction to no-code and the various tools available.
+• General courses: These courses provide an introduction to no-code and the various tools available.

-• Specialized training: These courses focus on a specific no-code tool or application.
+• Specialized courses: These courses focus on a specific no-code tool or application.

-• Professional training: These courses are tailored to specific professions, such as marketing, management, or business development.
+• Professional courses: These courses are tailored to specific professions, such as marketing, management, or business development.

 5. Udemy